jeanCarloMachado/talks-courses/clean-codev2/presentation.md

 ## Solution?

 > Anyone can write code a computer can understand, but only professional developers write code *humans* can understand.

-Good practices, software craftsmanship, clean code.
+- Good practices
+- Software craftsmanship
+- Clean code

 ## Literature

+> Those who do not remember the past are condemned to repeat it.

+Jorge Agustin Nicolas Ruiz de Santayana y Borras

 1. Clean code: A hand book of Agile Software craftsmanship; Robert C. Martin.
 2. The pragmatical programmer; Andrew Hunt.
 3. Code Complete
-...
-Lot's more

-> Those who do not remember the past are condemned to repeat it.
-Jorge Agustin Nicolas Ruiz de Santayana y Borras
+# Principles

-## Some Principles
+## Principles

-Dear truth always deceiving simplicity. - John Green
+> Dear truth always deceiving simplicity.

+John Green

+Not an exhaustive list.

-Follow what suites you most.
+Follow the ones what suites you most.

-. . .

-Obviously this is not an exhaustive list.

 ## Principle - SOLID